“A democracy is as really a republic as an oak a tree or a temple a building” – John Adams (2nd US President)

 “Too many cooks spoil the broth” is precisely what happens in a republic, in some cases.
 Once the voting process is complete, too many people are involved in the decision-making process, rendering it slow and ineffective.
 The amendments must be checked several times based on constitutional laws, which requires time and resources.
 This can be problematic if the issue requires swift action.

 In terms of resources, republican elections are the costliest and also take several days to proceed.
 Let’s take the example of the Republic of India.
 The 2019 Indian parliamentary elections started on April 11 and were completed by May 2019 costing a total of 7 $billion.
-The 29 states into which India is divided hold separate elections for the state government and there cost is un-accounted for but thought to be way more than the number mentioned earlier.
+The 29 states into which India is divided hold separate elections for the state government and their cost is un-accounted for but thought to be way more than the number mentioned earlier.

 A Final Word